HEIC-to-JPEG-Dev/FileSyncToy/README.md

 # Publishing

 The app will be distributed via the Microsoft App Store and support x64 and ARM64 on Windows 10 and 11.

+# Roadmap

+The first release will provide most of the functionality of the original and be the ground zero for future enhancements.
+The focus is to get a working SyncToy alternative to satisfy most people and then take requests for changes and enhancements; we also have a list the length of a CVS receipt of things planned - the priorities will change based on feedback.
+See the roadmap poll for the community [Roadmap Poll](https://github.com/HEIC-to-JPEG-Dev/FileSyncToy/discussions/7).

-The following features will be absent for the first release but added shortly after:
+The following features that exist in SyncToy, will  be absent for the version 1.0 but added during version 1.x.
 * All folder Pairs: The ability to run multiple Left/Right jobs simultaneously.
 * Scheduling: We're still determining how this will be accomplished.
 * Logs: A record of what has happened.

-# Roadmap

-The first release will provide most of the functionality of the original and be the ground zero for future enhancements.
-The focus is to get a working SyncToy alternative to satisfy most people and then take requests for changes and enhancements; we also have a list the length of a CVS receipt of things planned - the priorities will change based on feedback.
-See the roadmap poll for the community [Roadmap Poll](https://github.com/HEIC-to-JPEG-Dev/FileSyncToy/discussions/7)
+* SubFolder exclusion from folder pairs
+* Content checking for comparison

 # Some Screenshots